Susan Greenfield 2011 keynote presentation at the “Mind and Its Potential” conference delved into “the neuroscience of creativity”.

 Creativity is defined by Bronowski as “the ability to find unity in what appears to be diversity” or stated in another way, “finding the thread that unites” (Science and human values, New York: Harper and Row, 1972).
 As per Heilman K. M. creativity can be defined as “the new discovery or understanding, development, and expression of orderly relationships” (2005, Creativity and the brain.
 New York: Psychology Press; Division of Taylor and Frances Books).

+Susan Adele Greenfield is an English scientist, writer, broadcaster and member of the House of Lords.
 Dr. Greenfield is a scientist best known for her research on neurodegenerative disorders and her efforts to popularize understanding of brain mechanisms through public appearances and writings.